 - Consumer trends.
 Used by the government to fine-tune policies related to consumer goods and welfare.
-E.g. what is the wallet size in different parts of the country, what is the spending behaviour within the month, how does regional cost of living differ and what are the trends.
+E.g. what is the wallet size in different parts of the country, what is the spending behavior within the month, how does the regional cost of living differ and what are the trends.

 The solution – going to market without scaring the public

-Are you driving business services & innovation at a bank and looking for new awesomeness?
-Download more info how the solution works and get in touch with us to discuss the possibilities in your specific setting.
+Are you driving business services & innovation at a bank and looking for new opportunities?
+Download more info on how the solution works and get in touch with us to discuss the possibilities in your specific setting.